yrmvgh/yiufcrawl/README.md

     make TILES=y
     then just run the file named "yiufcrawl"

+If you don't want to compile yourself as above, you can download compiled binaries!
+Get them here: https://github.com/yrmvgh/yiufcrawl/releases

 alternately "make TILES=y install" will try to install yiufcrawl to your system.
 You may need to also set "SAVEDIR=something".

 for further help, check https://github.com/crawl/crawl/blob/master/crawl-ref/INSTALL.txt